-GLOB 1000 International Education1 cr. --
+GLOB 1000 International Education.....1 cr.

-......TBA hrs./week

 This course is designed for students to explore the fascinating four corners of the globe, to challenge a student's preconceptions, and to heighten awareness of global issues shaping the world today.
 Each course features a specific international itinerary replete with site visits, interaction with locals, and discussions with overseas academics and colleagues.
-Participants return to campus poised to incorporate an international dimension into education, civic life, research, and learning.
+Participants return to campus poised to incorporate an international dimension into education, civic life, research, and learning,